 I moved to London when I was about 19 and the first thing I looked for after a TV set, a job, a bed-sit plus some food was a music producer.
 I recorded so much over the 14 years that followed.
 In different iterations, I created, recorded and released songs but somehow I had not found the song.

-As an INFJ, I embody some of the classic challenging traits.
-More specifically perfectionism, anxiety, seeking approval and people pleasing.
-It can make me shy, withdrawn and doubtful but thanks to my mother, I learnt to go boldly where everyone is going.
+I tend to embody some of the classic challenging traits.
+More specifically perfectionism and self criticism.
+It can make me shy, withdrawn and doubtful sometimes but thanks to my mother, I learnt to go boldly where everyone is going.
 Act Confident and Activate Confidence.
 I can play the part of a confident human.
 I eventually created two albums that I was somewhat happy with in 2008 and 2014.
 They are Coming Home and Naked. ( PS- In each album I have two songs that my soul cannot listen to but I listened to others and left them in).
 Due to different life situations however I abandoned both projects at the last minute.
 We will talk about self abandonment another time :-) My reasons at the time were responsibility, resources and health issues.
 The greatest reason was that I wanted the work to be better.
 I felt that there were parts that were not good enough ...